nomaanhusain/ros2_fastDDS_vicon/fast-dds-guide.md

 ### Step 2: Start the Fast DDS Discovery Server

-On the **server machine**, open a new terminal and run:
+On the **server machine**, open a new terminal and:
 ```bash
 source setup-ros2-discovery.sh # loads the server variant setup script
 fastdds discovery --server-id 0 # starts the discovery service
 ```

-**Note**: Any time you open a new terminal on this machine, re-run the source command before running any ROS 2 nodes.
+**Note**: Any time you open a new terminal, re-run the source command before running any ROS 2 commands.

 ### Step 3: Source the Setup Script on Clients